What happens after my report is submitted?

 Who receives your report?

-- Your report is sent via a central routing exchange to the Speak Up Office at your faculty.
+- Your report is sent via an encrypted exchange to the Speak Up Office at your faculty.

 - A copy of your report is automatically sent to UiO’s Internal Auditing Unit, an independent administrative office that will ensure the report is followed up correctly.